 Progestins: These drugs, such as medroxyprogesterone or megestrol, may be used after aromatase inhibitors and tamoxifen when these drugs are no longer effective.

-For cancers that have too many HER2 receptors and that have spread throughout the body, trastuzumab can be used alone or with chemotherapy such as paclitaxel or with hormone-blocking drugs.
+Trastuzumab (a type of monoclonal antibody called an anti-HER2 drug) can be used to treat cancers that have too many HER2 receptors and that have spread throughout the body.
+Trastuzumab can be used alone or with chemotherapy drugs (such as paclitaxel), with hormone-blocking drugs, or with pertuzumab (another anti-HER2 drug).
+Trastuzumab plus chemotherapy plus pertuzumab slows the growth of breast cancers that have too many HER2 receptors and increases survival time more than trastuzumab plus chemotherapy.
 Trastuzumab can also be used with hormone-blocking drugs to treat women who have estrogen receptor–positive breast cancer.

 In some situations, radiation therapy may be used instead of or before drugs.
 For example, if only one area of cancer is detected and that area is in a bone, radiation to that bone might be the only treatment used.
 Radiation therapy is usually the most effective treatment for cancer that has spread to bone, sometimes keeping it in check for years.
 It is also often the most effective treatment for cancer that has spread to the brain.

 Surgery may be done to remove single tumors in other parts of the body (such as the brain) because such surgery can relieve symptoms.
-It is unclear whether removing the breast helps prolong life when cancer has spread to other parts of the body and has been treated and controlled.
+Mastectomy (removing the breast) may be done to help relieve symptoms.
+But it is unclear whether removing the breast helps prolong life when cancer has spread to other parts of the body and has been treated and controlled.